Close

 What is the Corporate Transparency Act?

-The Corporate Transparency Act was enacted to help law enforcement and regulatory agencies detect and prevent financial crimes like money laundering, terrorism financing, serious tax fraud, and other illicit activities facilitated through anonymous shell companies.
+The Corporate Transparency Act, now codified at 31 U.S.C. §5336, was enacted to help law enforcement and regulatory agencies detect and prevent financial crimes like money laundering, terrorism financing, serious tax fraud, and other illicit activities facilitated through anonymous shell companies.
 By requiring corporations and LLCs to disclose their beneficial owners, the CTA seeks to peel back the layers of secrecy often associated with these entities.

 Which federal agency administers the Corporate Transparency Act?